-4. To remove the infant seat, press the buckle-release button and allow the belt to retract completely.
+4. To remove the infant seat, press the buckle release button and allow the belt to retract completely.
 The belt will move freely again and be ready to work for an adult or older child passenger.

-(B) CONVERTIBLE SEAT INSTALLATION

-A convertible seat is used in forwardfacing or rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instruction about the applicable child's age and size as well as directions for installing the child restraint system.
+(B) CONVERTIBLE SEAT INSTALLATION A convertible seat must be used in forward-facing or rear-facing position depending on the age and size of the child.
+When installing, follow the manufacturer's instruction about the applicable age and size of the child as well as directions for installing the child restraint system.